A phase transition for measure-valued SIR epidemic processes: Proof of extinction when or

-\begin{proof}[Proof of Proposition \ref{prop:ext_beat_diffuse}] The hypotheses of the above four Lemmas are satisfied under Assumption~\ref{asmtp:scaled} for small enough $\vep_0$ and large enough $\zeta$.
-The bounds obtained in all four Lemmas can also be made as small as we like, again by taking $\vep_0$ small enough and $\zeta$ large enough.
-By inserting these bounds into \eqref{eq:Vtau_pos_dec}, we obtain Proposition~\ref{prop:ext_beat_diffuse}. \end{proof}
+\begin{pf*}{Proof of Proposition \ref{propextbeatdiffuse}} The hypotheses of the above four lemmas are satisfied under Assumption \ref{asmtpscaled} for small enough $\vep_0$ and large enough $\zeta$.
+The bounds obtained in all four lemmas can also be made as small as we like, again by taking $\vep_0$ small enough and $\zeta$ large enough.
+By inserting these bounds into \eqref{eqVtauposdec}, we obtain Proposition \ref {propextbeatdiffuse}. \end{pf*}